 - Not all euchromatin is necessarily transcribed, but in general that which is not is transformed into heterochromatin to protect the genes while they are not in use.

-- There is therefore a direct link to how actively productive a cell is and the amount of euchromatin that can be found in its nucleus.
+- There is, therefore, a direct link to how actively productive a cell is and the amount of this type chromatin that can be found in its nucleus.

 - One example of constitutive euchromatin is always turned as housekeeping genes, which code for the proteins needed for basic functions of cell survival.